Scheduled to teach:

 Kimberly Witham Portfolio

-LACP Founder and Executive Director Julia Dean asks Kimberly Witham ten questions about his background, career in and beliefs about photography
+LACP asks Kimberly Witham ten questions about her background, career in and beliefs about photography

 Kimberly Witham: I am primarily a still life and studio photographer.
 Much of my photographic process revolves around my other interests – cooking, gardening and collecting objects and ephemera from the world around me as well as a wider interest in the natural world.